 The transformation required the comprehensive strip-out of non-structural systems to make room for new machines, conveyors, controls, and tooling and the removal of rooftop systems.

-The engineering, procurement, and construct (EPC) contractor selected Michigan-based North American Dismantling Corp.
+The engineering, procurement, and construction (EPC) contractor selected Michigan-based North American Dismantling Corp.
 (NADC) to lead the demo and strip-out effort.
-NADC specializes in heavy industrial demolition, strip outs, and many other aspects of specialty demolition.
+NADC specializes in heavy industrial demolition, strip-outs, and other aspects of specialty demolition.

 Walkways and Decks

-Next to safe completion, meeting the owner-defined schedule was of utmost importance for NADC, the EPC, and the client as the demolition work would set the stage for installing new systems and subsequent vehicle production.
-To complete the job, NADC assigned a full-time safety and management team to support the workforce crew that would range from 30-130 at any given time.
+Next to safe completion, meeting the owner-defined schedule was of utmost importance for NADC, the EPC, and the client, as the demolition work would set the stage for installing new systems and subsequent vehicle production.
+To complete the job, NADC assigned a full-time safety and management team to support the workforce crew ranging from 30-130 at any given time.

 The job required the complete strip out of the paint and body shop, including the main floor and basement, second-floor conveyors and associated systems, the paint mix area, the fan farm, and electrical, mechanical, fire protection heating and ventilating, and security systems.

 One of the most challenging elements of the demolition and strip out was the removal of rooftop systems such as air handling units and a 270-ft existing elevated expansion joint and cover and associated structures, curbing, and below-support steel.

 150+ structures from the roof, including ash houses, motors, stacks, and vents, were removed.
 As part of a re-use plan, crews needed to preserve roof drains and fiber optic lines.
 To facilitate the work, NADC utilized a 900-ton-crane, which allowed for efficient removal of all structures and systems.

 The entire strip out was completed between March and May 2020, including a significant amount of time during the height of the COVID-19 pandemic in Michigan.